s3b4stian/dev-system/README.md

 ./dev-system/start.sh
 ```

-Every script can be ran standalone.
+Every script can be run standalone.